wbsg-uni-mannheim/PyDI/docs/wiki/EntityMatching.md

 ### Connected Component Clustering

-Groups all transitively connected entities.
+Groups all transitively connected records.
 If record A matches B and B matches C, all three are clustered even if A and C were not discovered as a correspondence.

 Applies transitive closure by treating correspondences as edges in a graph and finding all connected components.
 Expands the correspondence set to include all pairs within each component, creating fully connected clusters.